-The above theoretical results and analysis, together with the simulation in the next section, indicate that our proposed test $T{com}^{(1)}$ performs very well, regardless of the sparsity of the alternative hypothesis, and is more convenient to use in various practical scenarios.
+The above theoretical results and analysis, together with the simulation in the next section, indicate that our proposed test $T{com}^{(1)}$ performs very well regardless of the sparsity of the alternative hypothesis, which is more convenient to use in various practical scenarios.

-To conserve space, we present the combo-type two-sample mean test and regression coefficient test, as well as their simulation results, in the supplementary material.
+Due to space limitation, we will present the combo-type two-sample mean test and regression coefficient test as well as their simulation results in the supplementary material.